 A whiplash injury is usually self-limiting and often resolves without any invasive treatment.
 However, symptoms associated with this type of injury can develop over time, and could include the following:

 - Tenderness in the neck

-No matter how severe your symptoms are, or how long you have suffered for, if someone caused the accident, you could be entitled to seek compensation from the negligent third party.
+No matter how severe your symptoms are, or how long you have suffered, if someone caused the accident, you could be entitled to seek compensation from the negligent third party.

-You could suffer whiplash if you do any of the following:
+You could suffer whiplash as a result of any of the following:

-- Sporting activities – in any contact sport that includes boxing, karate, football to name but three, could potentially be a potential for whiplash.
+- A sports injury– in any contact sport that includes boxing, karate, football to name but three, could potentially be a potential for whiplash.

 - Theme park accidents – the speed and nature of a ride could put stress on the neck area if a ride stops suddenly or makes a jerking movement.

 - Physical abuse – if you are struck with something heavy, this could cause a whiplash injury.